hikemalliday/Adventure-Works/README.md

 # Adventure-Works
 ##### A mock e-commerce website created with VueJS and Vuex (a global store library)

+### Local Installation:
+I have added a 'docker-compose' folder, which contains a docker-compose.yaml.
+Run this YAML to pull both the backend and frontend images from Docker Hub and launch the website locally.

 ###### Docker Hub:
 https://hub.docker.com/repository/docker/hikemalliday/adventure-works-frontend/general